Which of the following best describes the study of Anatomy and Ph... | Channels for Pearson+

 Recognize that 'Physiology' involves the study of the function of the body parts and how they work together to sustain life.

-Compare each option with the definitions of Anatomy and Physiology to determine which one aligns with both structure and function of the human body.
+Combine the definitions of Anatomy and Physiology to understand that the study encompasses both the structure and function of the human body.

-Conclude that the correct description of Anatomy and Physiology is 'The study of the structure and function of the human body', as it encompasses both the physical form and the biological processes.
+Evaluate the given options and select the one that accurately describes the study of both the structure and function of the human body.

 Related Videos